Asone/LNFilestoreServer/docs/build.md

 The initial build will have to download and compile every dependency which may take a while.

-If you intend to build the docker image, ensure your docker provides the sufficient ressources like memory in order to avoid panic errors at compile time.
+If you intend to build the docker image, ensure your docker provides the sufficient ressources - e.g: memory - in order to avoid panic errors at compile time.

 ## Build locally